 The entire GST compliance process will be technology driven.
 One can’t manage reporting and reconciliation of thousands of invoices without technology.
 However, the industry at large is underprepared for the migration.

-GSTN, GSP and ASP readiness with ISO audit certification, MPLS setup, application development, evolving APIs, lack of standardised technical documentation for developers poses a problem to market their solutions since a majority do not have a ready solution to demonstrate.
+GSTN, GSP and ASP readiness with ISO audit certification, MPLS setup, application development, evolving APIs, lack of standardized technical documentation for developers poses a problem to market their solutions since a majority do not have a ready solution to demonstrate.

 Taxpayers are forced to select their solutions based on some informed judgments.
 Selection of ASP and GSP is still underway for over 80-90% of the Corporates.
 Sections of the industry are still contemplating on using the G2B portal of GSTN for compliance.
 Streamlining of tech solutions, integration of ASP with reporting systems like ERP, accounting software requires months to be implemented.